 You must be a full-time student taking 12 hours to keep your leadership scholarship.
 If in the middle of the semester you decide to drop a class and you go below 12 hours you will receive an e-mail from Financial Aid saying your leadership scholarship has been dropped and you will have to pay the portion of your bill that the leadership scholarship paid.
 Also, know that your scholarship only applies for Troy University Troy campus classes.
 Some students have thought they will take 9 hours at Troy and 3 hours through the distance learning division and found that their leadership scholarship did not apply.

 Please remember that you must maintain an overall GPA of a 2.7.
 This really means that you must make A’s and B’s.
 There is very little room to make a C, much less a D or an F to maintain your overall GPA.
 In your orientation class that you will take this fall, pay particular attention to the section where they talk about your GPA and quality points and hours.
 This is very important for you to know.
-Again, suppose that it is the middle of the semester and you are convinced you are going to flunk a class, please come talk to Barbara Patterson before you make a decision about dropping the class, remember that you have to maintain 12 hours.
+Again, suppose that it is the middle of the semester and you are convinced you are going to flunk a class, please come talk to Barbara Patterson before you make a decision about dropping the class, and remember that you have to maintain 12 hours.
 Also, another point for you to remember is that Financial Aid (who deletes scholarships) only checks grades at the end of spring semester.
 MAKE A’s and B’s.

 At the end of a school year when we look at leadership scholars who have lost their scholarship one reason that seems to always come up is that they were trying to work 20 to 30 hours a week and go to school.
-Of course we know many of you will need to work a job to make it through school.,but we ask that you really assess what you can do physically to stay a successful student.
+Of course we know many of you will need to work a job to make it through school, but we ask that you really assess what you can do physically to stay a successful student.
 We want you to graduate in four years and to go on to successful careers.
-But if you lose your scholarship because of a job, this will really hurt you in the long run.
+But if you lose your scholarship because of a job, this will hurt you in the long run.
 Please be very aware of what your abilities are and be very realistic about what you can do.

 Many times leadership scholars do something that they will think will help themselves with their grades and classes and do so before consulting with Barbara Patterson.
 Costly mistakes are often made by leadership scholars because they make decisions that are not well researched.
 There are many situations that can get you into a bind.
 Please come talk to me before you decide to drop a class, take classes elsewhere, etc. We will go over options and then I will probably send you on to talk to your advisor.
 BUT TALK TO Barbara Patterson FIRST – SHE IS HERE TO HELP YOU!!!

 You are to go see your mentor during the first week of classes and set up the times you will report to their office during the semester.
 You are to begin your hours the second week of classes.
 You will work until the last class day of the semester.
 It is your responsibility to contact your mentor and work out a schedule that is good for both of you.
-If you are assigned to a faculty member, keep in mind that they do not work from 8:00 to 5:00; therefore you may not always be able to find them in their office.
+If you are assigned to a faculty member, keep in mind that they do not work from 8:00 to 5:00; therefore, you may not always be able to find them in their office.
 If they are not in their office when you go to see them; leave them a note telling them who you are and giving them your local phone (or cell) number.
 Also, check with the departmental secretary to find out when would be a good time to catch him or her.
 Do not wait for them to contact you.
 This is your scholarship and therefore, your responsibility.
 If you are unable to catch up with your mentor after 3-4 days, stop by 215 Trojan Center, our office and we will try to help you work something out.
 (DO NOT let too much time pass because you are still responsible for working the same number of hours.)

 Mentoring is an important aspect of the Leadership Scholar program.
 Your mentor will be a good friend and mentor to you.
 Feel free to turn to them if you have a problem you need help with.
 It is important for you to build a good relationship with your mentor.
 Many leadership scholars have been able to get workship jobs through their connections with their mentor.
 They also have been able to ask their mentor for job references.
 Please use this opportunity to build a solid friendship.